-For calculating the actuarial liability and the retirement contribution rates, the PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
+For calculating the actuarial liability and the retirement contribution rates, the PUB(10) mortality tables, with 110% of the Public Safety table used for males and 100% of the General Employee table used for females.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence) to account for future mortality improvements.